aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

  Given the tensor with the pad tokens, and the lengths of each sequence in the tensor, `torch.nn.utils.rnn.pack_padded_sequence` will construct a `PackedSequence` object which any RNN module in pytorch knows how to take as input.
 The RNN will know to ignore the pad tokens.

- ##### loss function
+The 2nd way is the loss function.
 In the cross-entropy loss we are comparing the predicted token with the actual token for a minibatch of predicted and actual sequences, e.g.

 ```python
 loss = criterion(